 Early History of the Mirill family

 This web page shows only a small excerpt of our Mirill research.
-Another 135 words (10 lines of text) covering the years 135 and 1350 are included under the topic Early Mirill History in all our PDF Extended History products and printed products wherever possible.
+Another 69 words (5 lines of text) covering the years 135 and 1350 are included under the topic Early Mirill History in all our PDF Extended History products and printed products wherever possible.

 Mirill Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Mirill has been recorded under many different variations, including Merrill, Meyrill, Merell, Merells, Meyrell and many more.